Abol-Qasem Qa'em-Maqam: Life

-In the same year, Fath-Ali Shah appointed Abol-Qasem as the atabak-e azam (tutor or guardian) of one his favourite sons, Farrokh-Siyar Mirza.
-The Qajars had most likely been acquainted with this former Safavid office through statesman such as the Qa'em-Maqam family.
+In the same year, Fath-Ali Shah appointed Abol-Qasem as the atabak-e azam (the principal tutor or guardian) of one his favourite sons, Farrokh-Siyar Mirza.
+The Qajars had most likely been acquainted with this former Safavid office through statesmen such as the Qa'em-Maqam family.
 The works of Abol-Qasem indicate that he saw the Persian vizier of the Seljuk Empire, Nizam al-Mulk (died 1092) as his rolemodel during his term as atabak-e azam and later grand vizier.
 In 1833, Abbas Mirza died, which led to his eldest son Mohammad Mirza being declared the new heir to the throne.
 In 1834, Abol-Qasem was assigned to lead the besiegement of the Afghan city of Herat.
 After the death of Fath-Ali Shah later in the same year, Abol-Qasem assured Mohammad Mirza's (who became known as Mohammad Shah Qajar) accession to the throne.

 In order to secure Mohammad Shah's accession, Abol-Qasem had five of his brothers jailed in the city of Ardabil.
 A few months later, Abol-Qasem had the brothers Khosrow Mirza and Jahangir Mirza blinded due to suspicions of plotting against the shah.
 Abol-Qasem became the first grand vizier of Mohammad Shah, but he had already started to gain additional adversaries as well lose his influence.
 He was already disliked by the British and Russian legations due to his opposition to foreign and domestic pressure, and by the Davalu faction of the Qajars for his policy of centralization.
 Through the instigation of Mohammad Shah's tutor Haji Mirza Aqasi (died 1849), the shah had Abol-Qasem strangled in the crypt of the Negarestan palace of Tehran on 26 June 1835.
 Aqasi was subsequently made the new grand vizier.

-The founder and editor of the weekly newspaper Adab ("Culture"), Adib ol-Mamalek Farahani (died 1917), was a descendant of Abol-Qasem through both his parents.
+The founder and editor of the weekly newspaper Adab ("Culture"), Adib al-Mamalek Farahani (died 1917), was a descendant of Abol-Qasem through both his parents.

 Literary career

 Abol-Qasem was a prominent prose-writer, with his most notable works being his divan, Shir Qa'em-Maqam, and the Monsha'at Qa'em-Maqam.
+The concept of the Guarded Domains of Iran developed a new political meaning during the Russo-Persian Wars, when it was adopted as a practical means of demanding the defense of Iranian territory against foreign invasion.
+In Tabriz, a book compiled from a fatwa on jihad, authored by two distinguished Shia jurists from Iraq, includes an introduction where Abol-Qasem emphasized the importance of jihad.
+He argued that it was a collective religious duty to counter the "disorder brought by the Russian nation within the Guarded Domain."

+In order to create prose that resembled a political slogan and acted as a encouragement to defend Iran, Abol-Qasem experimented with words that rhymed with mahrus.
+The threat posed by Russia (Rus) to the Qajar domains was considered ominous (manhus).
+This threat jeopardized not only the territorial integrity of the Qajars but also their honor (namus).